muttoni/cadence-symbols/README.md

 let a: Int? = nil
 ```

-It can also be used after `as` to optionally down/upcast to a reference tyep
+When you see as?, that's a conditional downcasting operator.
+It can be used to downcast a value to a type.
+This operator returns an optional, and if the value has a type that is a subtype it will return the value as that type, otherwise it will return `nil`.
+[More info](https://docs.onflow.org/cadence/language/values-and-types/#conditional-downcasting-operator)

 ```cadence
 // a simple interface that expects a property count